-- A. teachers collect reliable and valid evidence that supports their judgment about students' achievement.
-Teachers may choose to exclude assessments that are inconsistent with the teacher's professional judgment; - B. students are offered opportunities to redo and resubmit summative assessments; - C. communication plans for reporting student achievement and growth to parents/guardians/students are developed and aligned with school-wide assessment and intervention plans; - D. students have been given multiple opportunities and ways to demonstrate learning; - E. teachers engage in ongoing, timely communication with parents/guardians/students and the principal regarding missing or incomplete work; - F. follow up has occurred to determine the reason why a summative assessment (assignment, test, project, etc.) is missing or incomplete, and that opportunities are provided for the student to resubmit and/or fulfill the requirements of the summative assessment (assignment, test, project, etc.); - G. once the student has been given opportunities to resubmit summative assessments, but does not submit missing or incomplete summative assessments, the student and parents/guardians are informed and the teacher, in consultation the student and student's parents/guardians will determine a plan to hold the student accountable and/or plan for further learning; - H. the teacher, in consultation with the principal, uses professional judgment to determine the impact of the missing or incomplete assignments on the student's grade;
+- A. teachers collect multiple sources of reliable and valid evidence that supports their judgment about students' achievement.
+Teachers may choose to exclude assessments that are inconsistent with the teacher's professional judgment; - B. students are offered opportunities to demonstrate a different level of understanding on comprehensive assessments; - C. communication plans for reporting student achievement and growth to parents/guardians/students are developed and aligned with school-wide assessment and intervention plans; - D. students have been given multiple opportunities and ways to demonstrate learning; - E. teachers engage in ongoing, timely communication with parents/guardians/students and the principal regarding missing or incomplete work; - F. follow up has occurred to determine the reason why a comprehensive assessment (assignment, test, project, etc.) is missing or incomplete, and that opportunities are provided for the student to resubmit and/or fulfill the requirements of the comprehensive assessment (assignment, test, project, etc.); - G. When a student does not utilize the given opportunities to submit missing or incomplete assessments, the student and parents/guardians are informed and the teacher, in consultation the student and student's parents/guardians will determine a plan to hold the student accountable and/or plan for further learning;